Cristina-Pat/address-book/docs/domain-models-test-plan.md

 ![ChatGPT JUnit test proposal for Test2](//docs/images/US8_chatGPT-JUnitTest2.JPG)\
 Figure 5: ChatGPT JUnit test proposal for Test1
+---
+### Project Plan

 ![Initial Kanban Board](//docs/images/AB-Initial%20board.JPG)\
 Figure 1: Initial Kanban Board

 The Trello Kanban Board can be accessed at:
 [Trello Board](https://trello.com/b/BPiPEQ8D/addressbook-challenge)

+---

+## Client Presentation: AddressBook Application
+This is a proposed solution for addressing the need for an efficient and reliable address book application.
+In this digital era, managing contacts effectively is crucial for personal and professional activities.
+This software prototype aims to streamline this process and offer various benefits to your business.

+**The Addressed Problem**

+Based on the requirements provided by the Business Analyst team, some challenges were identified with the current contact management system.
+One significant issue is the lack of a centralized system, leading to duplicate entries and confusion.
+Another problem lies in the scattered nature of contact information, making it challenging to quickly locate specific details.

+**The Proposed Solution**

+Our proposed address book application addresses these challenges by offering the following solutions:\
+*Centralized Contact Management* - This prototype implementation ensures efficient organization of all contact information in a single platform.
+For instance, taking advantages of using an efficient type of list - HashMap
+for storage in the application enables rapid search capabilities, enhancing the efficiency of the application.\
+*Duplicate Prevention* - The application incorporates built-in mechanisms to prevent duplicate entries by validating user inputs and enforcing specific formatting rules.
+It validates incoming contact details against existing ones, ensuring that duplicate phone numbers and email addresses are not added to the system.
+Utilizing data structures like HashSet, duplicate contact details are automatically detected and prevented.
+Additionally, the application's design, using HashSet as a data structure, serves as an index for searching phone numbers and email addresses, enhancing data accuracy and integrity.\
+*Efficient Search Functionality* - With intuitive search features, users swiftly access contact details, finding specific contacts by name and efficiently retrieving desired information from centralized data structures.
+Using specialized data structures like HashMaps for indexing, the application facilitates rapid contact search, thereby enhancing both user experience and efficiency.\
+*Automated Data Maintenance* - The prototype implementation simplifies contact management tasks, ensuring seamless updates and removals of contact information.
+For example, any changes made to a contact's details are automatically reflected in the centralized storage, reducing manual effort and maintaining data integrity.

+**Benefits for Company**

+By incorporating the application into your product catalogue, the company can reap numerous advantages:\
+*Improved Productivity* - This streamlined contact management system minimizes time spent on administrative tasks, empowering the one that are using it to concentrate on essential activities.\
+*Enhanced Precision* - With duplicate entry prevention and centralized data storage, the application ensures the accuracy and consistency of any contact information.\
+*Efficient Communication* - Rapid access to contact details facilitates smooth interactions with clients, partners, and team members, fostering efficient communication channels.\
+*Better Decision-Making* - Access to real-time contact information enables data-driven decision-making processes, contributing to improved strategic planning and business outcomes.

+**Impact on Your Business**

+The adoption of this application will have a significant positive impact on the business:\
+*Expanded Efficiency* - The AddressBook application optimizes contact management workflows, amplifying operational efficiency and productivity.\
+*Elevated Professionalism* - With dependable contact management, your users project an image of professionalism and trustworthiness, enhancing their brand reputation.\
+*Cost-Effective Operations* - Streamlined processes and decreased error rates translate into tangible cost savings, both in time and resources.\
+*Strengthened Customer Connections* - Prompt and precise communication enabled by this application fosters stronger bonds with customers and users, nurturing loyalty, and satisfaction.\
+*Revenue Generation Opportunities* - The flexibility of this application allows for customization to meet the specific needs of users.
+This opens avenues for selling the application as a standalone product or offering customized versions tailored to individual customer requirements.

+**Conclusion**

+In conclusion, the AddressBook prototype application offers a comprehensive solution for efficiently managing contacts, catering to both personal and enterprise needs.
+By addressing various challenges and providing numerous benefits, this software enhances productivity and organization, whether used by individuals or businesses.
+Additionally, its flexibility allows for optimization according to specific requirements, ensuring effectiveness across different usage scenarios.